MBalthasar/superClassAnalysis/README.md

 # superClassAnalysis
-A toolbox for improving supervised classification accuracies
+A toolbox for improving supervised classification accuracies.

 ## Installation